MichielsenM/FOAM/docs/Configuration.md

     default: None <br>
     Full path to the file with the observational data.

-- highest_amplitude_pulsation
+- pattern_starting_pulsation
 >   type: dictionary of list <br>
     default: None <br>
-    Only required when 'highest-amplitude' method is included in 'pattern_methods' <br>
+    Only required when 'provided-pulsation' method is included in 'pattern_methods'. <br>
-    Pulsation with the highest amplitude to build pattern from when using 'highest-amplitude' method. <br>
+    This dictionary has two keys, 'period' and 'frequency', holding a list of periods or frequencies, respectively, to start building the pulsation pattern from when using the 'provided-pulsation' method. <br>
+    Periods are required when periods or period spacings ('P' or 'dP') are used as observables in `observable_seismic`, and frequencies are required when frequenies ('f') are used as observables in `observable_seismic`.
+If periods or frequencies are not required, the list can contain `None` instead of values. <br>
-    List with highest amplitudes per part of the split pattern, ordered the same as the file with the observations.
+    The list should contain one pulsation per part of the split pattern, ordered the same as the file with the observations.
 (List of lenght 1 in case of continuous pattern.)

 ### Simulated theoretical model grid